 What’s in it?

 It’s not just nicotine that goes into e-cigarettes.
-For starters: heavy metals like lead, other particles, and carcinogens, Typical e-cigarette cartridges, known as a “daps” or “pods,” make it hard to know exactly what is inside.
+For starters: heavy metals like lead, other particles, and carcinogens, Typical e-cigarette cartridges, known as “daps” or “pods,” make it hard to know exactly what is inside.

 Synthetic drugs, such as Flakka, K2 or Spice, and various types of legal marijuana are ALSO used with an e-cigarette.
 But if you buy on the black market, there’s another issue.
 Some black market distributors have substituted cheap and illegal synthetic marijuana for natural CBD in vapes.
 While you may think it’s easier to buy black market products, it’s also a much bigger risk in terms of your health.

-One example is last year’s outbreak of vaping-related illnesses, sickening more than 2,800 people and killing at least 68.
+One example is the 2019 outbreak of vaping-related illnesses, sickening more than 2,800 people and killing at least 68.
 Federal officials found that most people who died from vaping-related injuries used products containing THC, an ingredient in marijuana.
 It appears that black market operators used vitamin E acetate to cut THC oil to increase profits.
 Vitamin E acetate usually isn’t a problem as a vitamin supplement or when used on your skin — but new research suggests that when vitamin E acetate is inhaled, it may interfere with normal lung functioning.

 Is it better for me than tobacco?

 Not really, because we know far less about vaping than we do about tobacco.
 It’s often unclear what chemicals make up the vapor, but there’s also very little known about how it will affect your health over the long term.